HamzahChariwala/Masters_Experimentation/Further_testing/Neuron_Selection/PatchingTooling/NEURON_PATCHING_GUIDE.md

 This guide explains how to use the activation patching system to analyze neural network behavior by patching specific neurons or layers.

-## Patch Specification Format
+## Patch Specification Formats

-The patching system uses a simple string format to specify which neurons to patch:
+The patching system supports two formats for specifying which neurons to patch:

+### 1. Command-line String Format

 ```
 "layer1:neurons;layer2:neurons;layer3:neurons"